Sports coaching - host organisation

 Te Mahi Ako works in partnership with your club to support your coaches.
 This simply means ensuring your coach has:

-• A safe, supportive environment for their learning.
-Ideally also access to a mentor or coach from within your club to ask questions or observe
+• Ideally, access to a mentor or experienced coach within your club to ask questions or observe

 • Someone who can act as a verifier for practical evidence if needed